 A simple communication technique that can be very powerful in certain situations is to act like a mirror.
 When a domain expert explains something important and complicated to you, try repeating it back to them in your own words, based on how you understood it.

-First of all, it’s a good way for you to deepen your understanding.
-It also gives you a chance to validate that you actually got it right.
+First of all, it’s a good way for you to deepen your understanding and gives you a chance to validate that you actually got it right.
 At the same time, the domain expert feels heard, which in itself has positive effects, both in the moment and over time.

 Finally, for those of us who have that lovely, automatic impulse to jump straight to problem-solving, this tip will help you pause that default behaviour for a moment.
 Sometimes the most helpful thing you can do is to stay with them for a bit longer, rather than rushing back to you and your ideas!